Puppy Patch Guardian ProgramBecome part of the Puppy Patch Family!

 Yes, initially.
 We do not give our guardian dogs or pups away.
 The cost of a Guardian Home dog/puppy is the cost of $500 an 1/8th of the regualr cost.
 The standard pet price is $2,850 regardless of the age, gender, color, or size of the puppy/ dog.
-When the Guardian puppy/dog has completed its breeding career for us, we will refund the entire deposit back to our guardian family as a way of saying “Thank You” for participating in our guardian home program.
+When the Guardian puppy/dog has completed its breeding career for us, we will have the dog spayed and or neutered at our cost.

 Our guardian home families are responsible for the general routine veterinary care and wellness of the Guardian puppy/dog placed with them.
 This means annual vaccines, feeding a high quality dog food, grooming, heartworm prevention, flea/tick prevention, training, regular exercise and socialization, and most importantly all the love and care and attention possible!

 What are the benefits of being a Guardian Home?